Duy247/PkmAutoName/README.md

 Hello, I am a beginner in coding.
 So I was playing Pokecord on Discord when I read about how many people use Discord's OAuth2 to make self-bots to catch Pokémon quickly and automatically.
 However, this is forbidden and against the bot's terms of service.
 So, I came up with the idea to manually catch Pokémon at high speed (perhaps not lightning speed, but at the speed of sound).
 I then decided to implement my idea into a simple Visual Basic program that would be sufficient while also maintaining its simplicity.

 Features:
-   - Automatically gets the Pokemon's name into clipboard after you copy the link of the pokemon's picture that Pokecord provided.
+   - Automatically type the catching command using programmed macro.
    - It runs in background with a circle of 0.1s, so you can keep using it to get as much name as you want, just need to paste using Ctrl+V and you get the name.
    - Buttons lead to the pokemon database page of your chosen pokemon.
    - Evolution information of your chosen pokemon, keep in mind that the information is the actual evolution path within Pokecord, not any of the pokemon games.